vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 #### Predicate functions

-Identify some feature of the the columns in the STAR table that can be either true or false.
-Write a predicate function to identify these columns and applying it using the `select` function.
-Summarize the result and explain why it was useful.
-You may find it helpful to use `filter` first to restrict your attention to a particular subset of the data.
+A predicate function to identify columns in the STAR table that can be either true or false and applying it using the `select` function.

 ``` r
 is_integer <- function(STAR, column) {